bibinmjose/dsgramner/docs/index.md

 > Among most states, Girls tend to have a higher median performance than boys.

 Some states with notable exception to this rule are Jharkand (JH) and Bihar (BH).
-Since these state have high gender inequality, this trend could be due to lack of access to education to girls.
-To confirm, it has to be crosschecked with percentage of girls with access to education.
+Since these state have high gender inequality, this trend could be due to lack of access to educational resources to girls.
+To confirm, it has to be cross-checked with data pertaining to accesibility of girl's eductaion.

 Of the states where girls perform better, Kerala and Delhi stands out.
 Both states showed that median % of girls is almost 4% better than boys.

 <div align = "center"><img src="./index_files/output_20_0.png" width="45%"></div>

-> Although the sample size vary across states, the sample size of boys and girls were almost equal within each state.
+> Although vary considerably across states, the sample size remained almost the same for boys and girls within each state.
+This further solidifies the conclusions based on gender difference.

-The figure shown above sumamrizes all the data based on gender difference.
-We used two axes for representing data for each state (1) Actual median performance (2) Difference in the median between boys and girls.
-The length of lines (from 0 at the center) represent the median values while the size of circles maps to sample size.
+The figure shown above sumamrizes the data based on gender difference.
+We used two axes for representing data for each state (1) Actual median performance on bottom  (2) Difference in the median between boys and girls on top.
+The length of lines (from 0 at the center) represent median values while size of circles maps to sample size.
 The red and blue bar graph indicates difference with blue favouring girls and red favouring boys.

 ### Do students from South Indian states really excel at Math and Science?

 To determine this, we considered southern states as : "Andhra Pradesh", "Kerala", "Karnataka" and "Tamil Nadu".
-Meanwhile other states are referred to "the rest of the country".
+Meanwhile other states are referred to  as "the rest of country".
 The performance score for 'Science and Math' is defined as the mean value of both 'Science' and 'Math'.

 <div align = "center"><img src="./index_files/output_30_0.png"></div>

 > Both southern states and the rest of the country followed a simillar distribution even though the smaple size was different.

-We found that central tendendencies of `Southern States` to be slightly lower than rest of the country.
+We found that central tendendencies of `Southern States` to be slightly lower than the rest of country.
 But it should be noted that number of samples in the `Southern States` is far less.
-Also, it should be understood that the enrollment rate of southern states is usually higher than rest of country which could be driving down the median values.
-Overall, it has to be concluded that south indian states perform badly compared to the rest of the country.
-The consclusions are based on unequal sample sizes as indicated by the size of the circles below each violin plot.
+Overall, it has to be concluded that south indian states perform worse compared to the rest of country.
+These consclusions are based on unequal sample sizes as indicated by the circles below each violin plot.

 <div align = "center"><img src="./index_files/output_33_0.png"></div>

-> Sample size from Karnatake was small compared to other southern states but showed a wide range
+> Sample size from Karnataka was small compared to other southern states but showed a wide range.

 To identify if all southern states follow this pattern, we split the data into corresponding southern state.
-We found that "Kerala" as a notable exception to the trend of southern states.
+We found that "Kerala" as an exception to the trend of southern states.
 "Kerala" tends to have higher median score than other southern states, rest of the country and the overall median of country.
 Another exception is the distribution of marks from "Tamil Nadu" with longer tails.
-"Tamil Nadu" followed the trend of the rest of the country with longer tails at highest end but has lower median score than all others.
+"Tamil Nadu" followed the trend of rest of the country with longer tails at highest end but has lower median score than all others.
 Although "Kerala" has a higher median, the distribution is narrower compared to other states.